meilisearch/documentation/reference/api/search.md

 Search for documents matching a specific query in the given index.
 The index [`uid`](/learn/core_concepts/indexes.md#index-uid) is required.

 :::note
-This endpoint has a [non-customizable limit of 1000 results](/learn/advanced/known_limitations.md#maximum-number-of-results-per-search).
-If you want to scrape your database, you can use the [get documents endpoint](/reference/api/documents.md#get-documents) instead.
+By default, [this endpoint returns a maximum of 1000 results](/learn/advanced/known_limitations.md#maximum-number-of-results-per-search).
+If you want to scrape your database, use the [get documents endpoint](/reference/api/documents.md#get-documents) instead.
 :::

 This route should only be used when no API key is required.
 If an API key is required, use the POST route instead.